ValentinaMiller/Influence-of-rain-on-image-compression/README.md

 Rain effects were simulated by adding gaussian monochromatic noise to clear weather pictures and applying blending techniques.
 For the purposes of our experiment, we use a consistent amount of noise at $`35\%`$ and do not consider other variables like the fall angle or the size of raindrops.

 #### 2.1.4 Compression
 The stimuli images were compressed into JPEG format using Python's PIL (Python Imaging Library).
-Since PIL's quality parameter runs from $`95`$ (best possible quality) to $`1`$ (worst possible quality), the following function was used to translate compression percentages into quality values:
+Since PIL's quality parameter runs from $`95`$ (best possible quality) to $`1`$ (worst possible quality), the following function was used to translate compression percentages into their corresponding quality values:
 ```math
 f: \mathbb{N} \to \mathbb{N}, f(x) = \lceil\mid95 -(\frac{x}{100} \cdot 95)\mid\rceil
 ```